patwardhansandeep/patwardhans.github.io/index.md

+## Sandeep Patwardhan

 ## Some Details...
 I am currently working in  <a href="https://www.dnb.com" target="_blank">Dun & Bradstreet</a> as a Senior Salesforce Engineer.
 I have worked on <a href="https://www.dnb.com/products/marketing-sales/dnb-optimizer.html" target="_blank">D&B Optimizer for Salesforce</a> and <a href="https://www.dnb.com/products/marketing-sales/dnb-connect-for-salesforce.html" target="_blank">D&B Connect for Salesforce</a>.
 <br/>.
 Salesforce AppExchange listing - <a href="https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3u00000PrxFOEAZ" target="_blank">D&B Connect For Salesforce</a>
 Checkout the product video
 <iframe width="560" height="315" src="https://www.youtube.com/embed/l0jkYBSWz9o?controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-These products are developed using Lightning Aura Components, Apex including scheduled class, batch classes, queueable classes, triggers.
+These products are developed using <b>Lightning Aura Components, Apex including scheduled class, batch classes, queueable classes, triggers</b>.
 Some complex queries are developed to create dashboards and amazing features.
 I also manage Package processes like creating, releasing, submitting for security reviews and fixing security review issues of managed packages.
 There is a smaller package which helps Customers migrate from D&B Optimizer to D&B Connect which I have developed.

 Before joining Dun & Bradstreet, I was employed with Cloudaction Inc. working as a Senior Salesforce Consultant.
 As a consultant I have worked on projects in companies like ExxonMobil, Change Healthcare, McAfee, City of Hope.